owagner/modbus2mqtt/README.md

 Usage
 -----
 * example for rtu and mqtt broker on localhost: python3 modbus2mqtt.py --rtu /dev/ttyS0 --rtu-baud 38400 --rtu-parity none --mqtt-host localhost  --config testing.csv
 * example for tcp slave and mqtt broker on localhost: python3 modbus2mqtt.py --tcp localhost --config testing.csv
+    remotely:     python3 modbus2mqtt.py --tcp 192.168.1.7 --config example.csv --mqtt-host iot.eclipse.org

 Configuration file
 -------------------
 The Modbus data which is to be polled is defined in a CSV file.
 There are two types of rows, each with different columns; a "Poller" object and a "Reference" object.
-In the "Poller" object we define the type of the modbus data (coils, holding registers, input status, input registers) and how the request to the device should look like (which references are to be read, for example: holding registers at references 0 to 10).
-With the reference object we define (among other things) to which topic the data of a certain data point (registers, coil..) is going to be published.

-Refer to the example.csv for more details.
+In  the "Poller" object we define the type of the modbus data and how the request to the device should look like (which modbus references are to be read, for example: holding registers at references 0 to 10).
+With the reference object we define (among other things) to which topic the data of a certain data point (registers, coil..) is going to be published. modbus references are always used as an offset.
+E.g. to read 400020 you would use reference 20 to Refer to the example.csv for more details.

+Use "coils", for modbus functioncode 1
+Use "input status", for modbus functioncode 2
+Use "holding registers", for modbus functioncode 3
+Use "input registers", for modbus functioncode 4
+Use "input registers_32BE", for modbus functioncode 4 where the two consecutive registers will be merged into a 32int.

+Reference objects link to the modbus reference address and define specific details about that register or bit.
 Example:

 poller-object: